 - Line a baking sheet with parchment paper.
 Place sweet potatoes on there and prick a bunch of times with the tip of a knife.

 - Bake 45 minutes to 1 hour or until cooked through.
 Time will vary, depending on the size of your sweet potatoes.
 They're done when they piece easily with a knife when inserted through the centre.

 - Cut each sweet potato in half lengthwise.

 - Once cool enough to handle, scoop out the sweet potatoes (being careful to leave skins intact).
 Place sweet potato flesh into a bowl and mash.

 - Stir in shredded cheese (reserve a little for the tops), butter, cream, corn, green onion, smoked paprika, cumin, salt and pepper.

-- Stir potato mixture into potato skins.
+- Place sweet potatoes back onto the sheet pan.
+Stir potato mixture into potato skins.
 Top with reserved cheese.
 Bake 10 to 15 minutes or until cheese has melted and everything has warmed through.
-Garnish with more green onion and a drizzle of hot sauce (if desired).
+Once done, garnish (if desired) with more green onion and a drizzle of hot sauce.
 Enjoy!

 - This recipe yields 4 portions.
 You can easily double (or reduce) depending on how many people you are serving.

 - Try to have your potatoes around the same size so the cooking time is roughly the same.
 If they’re not, no worries, you can take the potatoes that are cooked out of the oven and leave the others in for a little longer until they are.

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.